Hollywood Goes Cyberpunk

 The Valis Group's MetaFlo' was important to my work on this film.
 For a scene in which "black ice" (a virus) attacks virtual Johnny, I used MetaFlo' to bring Rick Berry's original bitmap of the virus to life.
 MetaFlo' lets you stretch, expand, shrink and twist areas of a painting as if it were on a rubber canvas.
 At any point in the distortion, you can catalog a keyframe which will ultimately be inbetweened seamlessly by the software.

 MetaFlo' has very good previewing, and excellent speed for final rendering.
 On a 40mhz Quadra, a 5-second sequence at film resolution in 24-bit color took less than 90 minutes to render.
 The most amazing feature of MetaFlo' is the smoothness of its rendered distortions.
 No matter how much an image is stretched or twisted, no "jaggies" ever appear.

-Since Cyberspace is a strange place, we endeavored to give it a weird look, with objects materializing and dematerializing somewhat randomly.
+Since cyberspace* is a strange place, we endeavored to give it an extremely weird look, with objects materializing and dematerializing somewhat randomly.
 Our goal was to avoid realism.
-To animate Johnny shouting, for instance, we ran expanding visual distortions out from Johnnys mouth, around the surface of his head.
-My first attempt at animating these sound waves used the Pond Ripples filter in Photoshop to distort Berry's original map of Johnny's face.
+To animate Johnny shouting, for instance, we moved radially expanding visual distortions out from Johnny's mouth, around the surface of his head.
+My first attempt at animating these sound waves used the "Pond Ripples" filter in Adobe Photoshop to distort Rick Berry's original map of Johnny's face.
 This was rejected as being too analogous to the real world.
 Berry suggested using triangle-shaped waves.